 ✱ ✱ ✱

 A few months ago, I woke up feeling undeniably deflated.
-This year, like many others during this time, I knew I struggled to muster up enough energy each day to do the things I felt like I needed to get done.
+Similar to most everyone this year, I was struggling to muster up enough energy each day to do the things I felt like I needed to get done.

-Instead of beating myself up about it, I committed to a period of rest and did as little as possible.
+Instead of beating myself up about it, I committed to an deliberate period of rest and did as little as possible.
 During these weeks, I took the time to contemplate and reflect on the ingredients making up my current life.
 Reassess.
 Realign.
 You know, check-in with myself.

 Without forcing myself, I started to dip my toes into different hobbies and activities that felt natural.
 I took long walks near the water, people watching.
 I spent hours listening to live DJ music streams.
 I signed up to be a poll worker.
 I donated what I could to artists and causes.
 I rebuilt my website from the ground up.
 I outlined what I wanted in my newsletter and collaborated with talented friends.
 I called my grandmother and had long, hilarious conversations with her.

 The more actions I took that "felt like me," the better I began to feel over the months.
-Even in non-pandemic times, when you're in the business of making and creating things for other people, it's easy to forget to make things for yourself and pleasure first.
+Even in non-pandemic times, when you're in the business of making and creating things for other people, it's easy to forget to make things for yourself and to center leisure.
 I realized I'd fallen out of touch with myself and the things that made me feel good.

 What do you do or make that looks and feels like you?